-Monounsaturated and polyunsaturated fat
+Monounsaturated and Polyunsaturated Fat

 Nuts—like salmon—are high in omega-3 fatty acids.
 This has the potential to reduce the risk of strokes and heart attacks.
 What makes the fat in nuts so unique is that it is monounsaturated fat, a fat similar to the kind found in olive and canola oils.
-Nuts are also high in polyunsaturated fat, a fat which can lower cholesterol levels.
+Nuts are also high in polyunsaturated fat, which can lower cholesterol levels.

 This will help the body break down amino acids more efficiently.
 Calcium also helps blood vessels expand and contract, allowing for better blood flow within the bloodstream.

 Phytosterols and Fiber

-Phytosterols, also known as plant sterols, are plant molecules which occur naturally in various types of food (including nuts) and are similar to cholesterol.
+Phytosterols, also known as plant sterols, are plant molecules that occur naturally in various types of food (including nuts) and are similar to cholesterol.
 Their job is meddling with cholesterol absorption in the intestines by grabbing on to cholesterol receptors in the body.

-Nuts are efficient in L-arginine, an amino acid which has the ability to improve the functioning of blood vessels by relaxing them and making them more flexible; this cuts out the chance that blood clots will form in the vessels and possibly slow down the flow of blood.
+Nuts are efficient in L-arginine, an amino acid that can improve the functioning of blood vessels by relaxing them and making them more flexible; this cuts out the chance that blood clots will form in the vessels and possibly slow down the flow of blood.

-It promotes healthier skin, proper function of the immune system, and help stop the development of plaque in the arteries that can lead to chest pains, coronary artery disease, and heart attacks.
-Nuts such as almonds, hazelnuts, and peanuts are high in servings of Vitamin E.
+It promotes healthier skin, proper function of the immune system.
+It helps stop plaque development in the arteries that can lead to chest pains, coronary artery disease, and heart attacks.
+In addition, nuts such as almonds, hazelnuts, and peanuts are high in servings of Vitamin E.